-Pompeo, Ethiopia’s PM discuss country’s dramatic reforms
+Ethiopia says US plans ‘substantial financial support’

-ADDIS ABABA, Ethiopia (AP) — America’s top diplomat in his final Africa stop on Tuesday discussed reforms with Ethiopia’s Nobel Peace Prize-winning prime minister as well as regional issues that likely included Ethiopia’s dispute with Egypt over a massive dam project.
+ADDIS ABABA, Ethiopia (AP) — America’s top diplomat in his final Africa stop on Tuesday discussed political reforms with Ethiopia’s Nobel Peace Prize-winning prime minister and the U.S. plans to provide “substantial financial support” to strengthen them, Ethiopia said.

 Secretary of State Mike Pompeo was expected to speak to reporters later in the day.
-A brief statement by Prime Minister Abiy Ahmed’s office said the two discussed strengthening relationships and “continued areas of cooperation.”
-His country is a key U.S. security ally in the Horn of Africa.
+Prime Minister Abiy Ahmed’s office said the two also spoke about regional issues, which likely included Ethiopia’s dispute with Egypt over a massive dam project.

-Ethiopia is Africa’s second most populous nation with well over 100 million people, and Abiy is under growing pressure to uphold the dramatic political reforms that won him the Nobel last year.
+Ethiopia is Africa’s second most populous nation with well over 100 million people and it is a key U.S. security ally in the Horn of Africa.
+Abiy is under growing pressure to uphold the dramatic reforms that won him the Nobel last year.
 He took office in 2018 and quickly ended a state of emergency, freed political prisoners and welcomed opposition groups home from exile.

 But a major test looms in August with an election that the prime minister has repeatedly vowed will be free and fair.
 Analysts warn that his loosening of repressive measures has unleashed long-held grievances among some of the country’s more than 80 ethnic groups.
 Clashes at times have turned deadly.